xDino99/PaintCraft-Project/README.md

 # 🎨 PaintCraft

-PaintCraft is a web-based 2D creative sandbox game built with HTML5 Canvas.
+PaintCraft is a web-based 2D creative sandbox game built with HTML5.
 Inspired by retro building games, it allows users to paint, build, and design custom worlds directly in their browser.

 ## 🚀 Features